CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

   - The Topic of the report
 - sender
   - The full sender name
-- conditions
+- observations
-  - A list of condition codes and displays serialized to a json array
+  - A list of observations each containing a list of its mapped conditions
-- conditionsCount
+- bundleSize
-  - extracted conditions array length for easier querying
+  - Length of the bundle JSON string

 ### ReportRouteEvent
 This event is emitted during the route step _after_ running any receiver specific filtering.